ALL STAR WRESTLING CLUB

 In 2000, Coach Bode co-founded the Ascension Wrestling Club which soon became one of the largest clubs in the state of Louisiana.
 The following year, Coach Bode was named the Louisiana USA Wrestling Man of the Year.
 In the spring of 2012, Coach Bode co-founded the All Star Wrestling Club.

-In the ten years at the helm of All Star Wrestling, Coach Bode has helped train numerous wrestlers who went on to be winners at the local level and state level.
+In the twelve years at the helm of All Star Wrestling, Coach Bode has helped train numerous wrestlers who went on to be winners at the local level and state level.
 He has also coached wrestlers who have competed at regional and national competitions, where some club members have become champions and even been named All-Americans.
 Coach Bode has also coached multiple wrestlers who have continued to wrestle at the university level as well.
 With Coach Bode as the director of All Star Wrestling, any wrestler who comes through the door will have the opportunity to work out and learn from a living legend.